Larch Hill: Shield

+Larch Hill is used to host a number of the county-level shield competitions held by counties within the Dublin Scout Province.
 Shields differ from county to county with different awards and structure.
 Each shield has a ranking system based on marks given throughout the weekend the top three people with the highest marks move onto the Phoenix competition, similar to the shield but a national rather than regional competition.

 Layout

 Camping fields

+Camping fields at Larch Hill include: